How to Kill the Angel Investor "Deal-Killers"

 After writing last month about angel investment "Deal-Killers," I received a slew of emails and calls from frustrated and angry entrepreneurs unable to close deals with angel investors.
 Many of them had invested more than a few months talking to investors who had repeatedly expressed a commitment to invest.
 Yet every attempt at closing the deal had ended in frustration.
 Some of the angel investors finally expressed a reluctance to invest at this time while others have just dragged their heels and avoided the subject.
 Either way, the result is the same.
 The frustrated entrepreneur can't get the money he or she desperately needs for their company.

 As pointed out in the previous post, the resistance often stems from the angel investor's uncertainty over how they will get their money back plus any profit that may have accrued.
-To be honest, their fears are real.
+To be honest, their fears are warranted.
 Minority shareholders in a small private company (i.e., a chronically cash-strapped one) are at the mercy of the majority who can easily find a hundred better uses for limited capital than buying out investors--especially the passive variety.
 Both sides always have a convincing rationale.
 The minority investor feels that it's time he was finally rewarded for taking a gamble on the company at an early stage.
 Meanwhile the majority are convinced that if they just hold onto that money for another six or twelve months, it will allow the company to hit a new plateau which will insure its long-term success.

 Who is right?
 Probably both sides to a degree.

-Closing Angel Investors
+Closing Angel Investors With Revenue Royalty Certificates (RRC)

 Will this work for a pure service business?